Aiden McGeady: International career

 McGeady was shortlisted for FAI Senior International Player of the Year in 2014, but lost out to John O'Shea.

 Style of play

 A two-footed player, McGeady is known for his speed, skill, and creativity with the ball on the wing, as well as his dribbling skills, technique, close control, ball playing ability, and use of feints and trickery in possession.
-When facing opponents in one on one situations, he is known for using a variation upon the marseille turn (popularised by Zinedine Zidane), which includes him dragging the ball with his right foot behind his standing foot – instead of to the side – during the first phase of the move, in a similar manner to the Cruyff Turn.
+When facing opponents in one-on-one situations, he is known for using a variation of the marseille turn (popularised by Zinedine Zidane), which includes him dragging the ball with his right foot behind his standing foot – instead of to the side – during the first phase of the move, in a similar manner to the Cruyff Turn.
 The third phase also sees him using the outside of his left boot to move the ball in instead of the sole.
 This trademark move of his has come to be known as the McGeady Spin in his honour, and has been included in EA Sports' FIFA video game series.